MedBens02/webApp_docker/README.md

 # Web Server Setup Guide

-This guide provides step-by-step instructions to set up a web server using the files provided in this repository.
+This guide provides step-by-step instructions to set up a 3 containers web app developpement environement using the files provided in this repository.

 ## Table of Contents